code-qtzl/tenzi/README.md

 # Tenzies Game App

+Checkout the the game here: https://code-qtzl.github.io/tenzi/public/

 ## Description

-This is the Tenzies Project from Scrimba, part of the [React Course](https://scrimba.com/learn/learnreact) with Bob Ziroll.
-The challenged included a design file from figma, and its main purpose was to get more comfortable working with React components, useState and useEffect.
+This is the Tenzies Project from [Scrimba](https://v2.scrimba.com/home).

-However, I took it a step further and converting the game to use Typescript, and utilizing the Tailwind CSS Framework.
+Taking it a step further and converting the game to use Typescript, and uusing Tailwind CSS Framework.

 ## Features